vithi2006/Excel/README.md

 * used the SWITCH function to categorise the sales into high, medium and low sales volumes
 * used a Pivot Table to show the different sales in different regions

-Here are the screen shots of the results:
 ![pivot 3](https://github.com/user-attachments/assets/526cfd70-c9dd-4f67-82c4-d09652e6925c)